vip-v2a/QA_diag_bot/README.md

 ### Get VK community token

 You need:
-- create community on the ["control" tab](https://vk.com/groups?tab=admin)
+- create community on the ["control" tab](https://vk.com/groups?tab=admin).
-- get vk community token: "Manage" - "API usage" - button "Create token" - checkbox "Allow access to community management" and "Allow access to community messages" - add `VK_TOKEN` in `.env`
+- get vk community token: "Manage" - "API usage" - button "Create token" - checkbox "Allow access to community management" and "Allow access to community messages" - add `VK_TOKEN` in `.env`.
-- allow to send message: "Manage" - "Messages" - "Community message" is "Enabled" - type "Greeting message" (for example, "Hello, have you questions?") - button "Save"
+- allow to send message: "Manage" - "Messages" - "Community message" is "Enabled" - type "Greeting message" (for example, "Hello, have you questions?") - button "Save".

 ### Features vk_bot.py

-if you want to work with longpoll `bot_longpoll.py` from [vk_api examples](https://github.com/python273/vk_api/tree/master/examples), you need: "Manage" - "API usage" - "LongPoll" set "Enabled" and select version API `>5.80`
+Note: if you want to work with longpoll `bot_longpoll.py` from [vk_api examples](https://github.com/python273/vk_api/tree/master/examples), you need: "Manage" - "API usage" - "LongPoll" set "Enabled" and select version API `>5.80`.

+### Fitting of Dialogflow agent
+To fit agent you need run `fit_bot.py`.
+You can add or modify training phrases in `questions.json` file